 What really gave me a huge impact was when we took part in 50+ action projects in different parts of the city, getting some hands-on experience of doing community improvement projects in the Favelas of Rio de Janeiro.
-Never before had I realized how much power you can have once you’re given the opportunity to get out there and expose yourself to a different side of the world – a world you know nothing of, a world you did not grow up to.
+Never before had I realized how much power you can have once you’re given the opportunity to get out there and expose yourself to a different side of the world – a world you know nothing of, you did not grow up in.

 I met so many amazing world changers – development activists, media professionals, educators, artists, entrepreneurs, environmentalists, even athletes.
 Each and every one of them, featuring different complexities and values in life, discussed the experiences they had, shared projects they are working on back in their own communities, the ideas and methodologies they use to build bridges rather than barriers, and so much more.
 It was truly enriching having the opportunity to converse with like-minded people.
-And I couldn’t help but examine how I can give back to this world as well – on what terms and how in my own little ways can I achieve this.
+And I couldn’t help but examine how I can give back to this world as well – on what terms and how in my own little ways I can achieve this.
 From then on, I continuously aim to add meaning to my travels.
 Be it traveling responsibly, staying in a local home, learning local cultures, joining local projects, or just simply interacting with the locals.

 Having traveled enough, it made me realize how you can make use of it as a tool to improve and contribute important changes to this world.
 What’s more, I learned how diversity and different cultures play in the power of change.
 I mean, how amazing it is to be able to demonstrate learned skills and values back to your home and meaningfully talk about the whole experience with family and friends?